chaitanyadave23/capture-2-text/README.md

 # capture-2-text
-Machine Learning project to recognize text from a distorted image
+Machine Learning project to recognize text from a distorted image using Deep Convolutional Neural Network.

 Instructions to run the project
 ----------------------------------------